 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
-Shadow HRA: Could the proposal have likely significant effects on the ppSPA? physical disturbance (noise, vibration and light), particularly in-combination with policies that would result in additional development in the District.
-Therefore, these factors as well as loss of off- site habitat will need to be considered further within the Appropriate Assessment stage.
-ST10 - Existing Employment Sites (Protection of 28 existing employment sites) Economic development Increase in vehicle traffic Air pollution n/a n/a Sherwood Forest ppSPA Uncertain: air pollution The screening of this policy considers the proposals for the potential re-development of 28 existing employment sites.
+Shadow HRA: Could the proposal have likely significant effects on the ppSPA? significant effects in relation to air pollution and non-physical disturbance (noise, vibration and light), particularly in-combination with policies that would result in additional development in the District.
+Therefore, these factors as well as loss of offsite habitat will need to be considered further within the Appropriate Assessment stage.
+ST10 - Existing Employment Sites (Protection of 22 employment sites and 7 rural employment sites) Economic development Increase in vehicle traffic Air pollution n/a n/a Sherwood Forest ppSPA Uncertain: air pollution The screening of this policy considers the proposals for the potential re-development of 22 employment sites and 7 rural employment sites.
 It is possible that the re-use of these sites will result in an increase in vehicular traffic, and therefore result in increased air pollution.
 As this will be undertaken across the District, there is a likelihood that this will result in increases of traffic across the District, and therefore needs to be taken to Appropriate Assessment to consider the in-combination effects with policies that would result in additional development in the District.
-ST11 - Rural Economic Growth and Economic Economic development Air pollution n/a n/a Sherwood Forest ppSPA Uncertain: air pollution